 In reality, there are several insurance providers that offer coverage specifically for people who have had cancer.
 Do not assume that you are automatically ineligible for life insurance because of your cancer history – it is worth exploring your options.

-Survivors of breast cancer will find that it is difficult to get life insurance coverage, but it is possible under certain circumstances.
+Women survivors of breast cancer will find that it is a bit more difficult to get life insurance coverage, but it is possible under certain circumstances.

-Of course, the longer you wait after you go into remission, the easier it will become, but that will not change your status of high-risk, which translates in higher premiums.
+Of course, the longer you wait after you go into remission, the easier it will become, but that will not change your status of high-risk, which translates to higher insurance premiums.

 Breast cancer is a type of cancer that affects the breast tissue, and it is the most common cancer among women in the United States.
 It is second only to lung cancer in terms of cancer deaths.

 Breast cancer is often detected through mammography (a breast X-ray) or through a biopsy of any palpable abnormal masses found in the breast.

 The stage of breast cancer is determined through a system called TNM (tumor, node, metastasis) classification, which looks at the size of the primary tumor, the involvement of other tissues, the status of the lymph nodes, and the presence or absence of metastasis (spread of the cancer to other parts of the body).

 The prognosis for breast cancer is typically better for non-invasive cancers and for smaller tumors, and the presence of involved lymph nodes tends to worsen the prognosis.

 The risk of death from breast cancer can vary depending on the stage of the cancer.
 This means that the availability and cost of life insurance can depend on the stage of the breast cancer and the amount of time since recovery.

 In addition to factors such as lymph node involvement and tumor size, other prognostic indicators that can impact the underwriting process for life insurance include the quality of follow-up care, the presence of hormone receptors, the grade of the cancer, and the age at diagnosis.